rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 It is the same story. `Maybe` is useful only if you do not care about why you are getting `Nothing`.

-`validateMaybe` example is here for a reason.
+The `validateMaybe` example is here for a reason.
 It directly mimics the example discussed in [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html), which used

 ``` haskell
 mapMaybe :: (a -> Maybe b) -> [a] -> Maybe [b]